Religious Studies Department

 In-Person

-The topic of 2023-2024 is The History and Philosophy of Yoga.
+The topic for 2024-2025 is The History and Philosophy of Yoga.
 This class focuses on yoga, a pan-Indic and now global phenomenon.
 Using yoga as a case study, we will explore theoretical and methodological issues in the study of religion and themes such as the relationship between philosophy and religion, the functions of doctrine, and the nature of scripture.
 Students will also be introduced to key moments in the history of yoga’s philosophical development on the Indian subcontinent.
 Three credits.

 ST: Death and Dying